 Is a Surf Camp Worth It?

 Disclosure: I was offered accommodation and lessons in exchange for an honest write-up of my experience.
-Tom, on the other hand, paid full price.
+My partner, on the other hand, paid full price.
 So really, I’m letting his opinion guide this part.
 Personally, I would pay to do it again and he thinks it’s a pretty good deal.